alvonruff/isfdb-ISFDB1/README.md

 ## Makefile.
 There are 5 defines which must be changed:

-	HTMLDIR - This is the UNIX pathname to where html files should be installed.
+* HTMLDIR  - This is the UNIX pathname to where html files should be installed.

-	CGIBIN  - This is the UNIX pathname to where cgi binaries should be installed.
+* CGIBIN   - This is the UNIX pathname to where cgi binaries should be installed.

-	HTMLLOC - This is the URL location as to where the html files will be stored.
-Since this is passed into the compiler when building the cgi binaries, the path delimiter must be preceeded with a backslash (see examples in Makefile).
+* HTMLLOC  - This is the URL location as to where the html files will be stored.

-	DATABASE - This is the URL locations as to where the cgi binaries will be stored.
-Same rules as HTMLLOC
+* DATABASE - This is the URL locations as to where the cgi binaries will be stored.

-	HTFAKE   - Basically DATABASE, preceeded by a slash.
-I forget why it's like this, but it is needed.
+* HTFAKE   - Basically DATABASE, preceeded by a slash.

 The Makefile defaults will run unchanged on a Linux server with a recent Apache installation using /var/www (so long as cgi-bin support is enabled).